altocodenl/tagaway/readme.md

 - Share
    - Share/unshare with authorization & automatic email.
    - Share/unshare tag with a link (takes you to special view even if you're logged in, with go back to my pictures).
+Query against it as well with tags that are in those too?
    - Upload to shared tag.
    - Tags with same name (local vs shared, put a @).
    - QR code to share.